ianstormtaylor/slate/docs/general/contributing.md

 And follow the prompts Lerna gives you.

-Note that this will automatically run the prelease script first that will build, test and lint before attempting to publish.
+Note that this will automatically run the prerelease script first that will build, test and lint before attempting to publish.

 ### Publishing `@next` Release